How to configure Azure Redis Cache

 By default, non-SSL access is disabled for new caches.
 To enable the non-SSL port, click No for Allow access only via SSL on the Advanced settings blade and then click Save.

-The Maxmemory policy and maxmemory-reserved settings on the Advanced settings blade configure the memory policies for the cache.
-The maxmemory-policy setting configures the eviction policy for the cache and maxmemory-reserved configures the memory reserved for non-cache processes.
+The Maxmemory policy, maxmemory-reserved, and maxfragmentationmemory-reserved settings on the Advanced settings blade configure the memory policies for the cache.

 For more information about